OctopusDeploy/blog/blog/2023-06/using-the-deploy-a-bicep-template-step/index.md

 ## Conclusion

-Like our existing Deploy an ARM template step, Bicep deployments will periodically poll and report the deployment state.
-Output parameters such as the Deployment name are available using #{AzureRmOutputs[DeploymentName]} along with [resource properties](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/template-functions-deployment#example) via #{AzureRmOutputs[PropertyName]}.
-Please reach out via our [community Slack](https://octopus.com/slack) if you have any questions, comments or feedback.
+Like our existing **Deploy an ARM template** step, Bicep deployments will periodically poll and report the deployment state.
+Output parameters such as the deployment name are available using `#{AzureRmOutputs[DeploymentName]}` along with [resource properties](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/template-functions-deployment#example) via `#{AzureRmOutputs[PropertyName]}`.

+Please reach out via our [Community Slack](https://octopus.com/slack) if you have any questions, comments, or feedback.

 Happy deployments!